Did you know that there are more than 150 life and health insurance companies in Canada?

 Term Life Insurance Review - Price Comparison vs. Competitor Products

 Many Canadian Insurers pour thousands on advertising to convince you they offer the lowest life insurance rates.
-But no single carrier is the low-price reader for everyone.
+But no single carrier is the low-price leader for everyone.
 The insurer that’s cheapest for your best friend may be overly expensive for you.
-The only way to ensure you are getting the best value for your money is to compare life insurance rates.
+The only way to ensure you are getting the best value for your money is to compare life insurance company rates.

-We compared BMO Insurance rates for two risk classes with that of Manulife.
+We compared BMO Life Insurance rates for two risk classes with that of Manulife.
 BMO came in slightly cheaper for a younger 40 year old male.
 Manulife was slightly cheaper for a 60 year old female.

 ➢ Example 1: 40 Year Old Male, Non Smoker, Regular Health, 20 Year Term: